 By close reading of eight pairs of poems, we will take inspiration from both the treasured writing of past eras, and exciting publications of recent years, in order to produce our own new work.
 A series of structured exercises will guide our own responses to themes as relevant throughout history as they are today, such as fashion, colour, food and animals; belief, politics and family.

 This course is an invitation to (re)-encounter voices from recent literary history, to take a longer view on present-day poetic trends, and to expand the field of possible ways into writing.
 Join us to discover poets and poems, produce a new sequence of work and exchange feedback in a supportive environment.

 Studio+ Courses are a new initiative from the Poetry School and feature a portfolio of preliminary reading, alongside 3-4 writing assignments, and some additional bonus features such as Zoom sessions, collaborative projects, and inter-disciplinary work.
-There are no Live Chats on this course, but there will be 2 video conference sessions in the first and last weeks.
+There are no Live Chats on this course.

 About Phoebe Power View Profile